M-croHard/MacroHard/README.md

 * Supports Android, Ios, and web services.
 * Ease of distribution and modification.
 * Reasonable cost.
-* Effect way to make money from their hard work but not to the point of turning away potential customers and users.
+* Effective way to make money from their hard work but not to the point of turning away potential customers and users.

 Event Holders